azavea/azavea-branding-guide/README.md

 ## How it works
 Azavea’s design system is built using [Jekyll](https://jekyllrb.com/), a static site generator, and [Style Guide Guide](https://github.com/bradfrost/style-guide-guide), a style guide boilerplate.
 The SCSS follows rules set in Brad Frost's article [CSS Architecture for Design Systems.](http://bradfrost.com/blog/post/css-architecture-for-design-systems/)

+Jekyll uses a plugin called [Hawkins](https://github.com/awood/hawkins) (specified in the `Gemfile`) that integrates with [LiveReload](http://livereload.com) to watch for changes and rebuild static files.

 ## Requirements
 - Vagrant 2.0+
 - VirtualBox 5.1+